-In 2016, to address the industry supply shortage, the International Organization for Standardization (ISO) expanded the length of Issuer Identification Numbers (IIN) referred to as is changing from the first 6 to the first 8 digits of Visa Primary Account Numbers (PAN), PAN lengths and 9-digit account range lengths will not be modified.
+In 2016, to address the industry supply shortage, the International Organization for Standardization (ISO) expanded the length of Issuer Identification Numbers (IIN) referred to as Bank Identification Numbers (BIN) in the Visa system from 6 to 8 digits.
+Visa is supporting this change to fuel innovation of the payment ecosystem.
+Although the BIN length is changing from the first 6 to the first 8 digits of Visa Primary Account Numbers (PAN), PAN lengths and 9-digit account range lengths will not be modified.
+Read the ISO Announcement here